egr314-team202/egr314-team202.github.io/component-selection.md

 # Microcontroller selection
 The project guidelines specified the team must use a Microchip PIC microcontroller.
 We selected and compared three different models to evaluate which would work best for our product, and settled on the PIC24FJ64GA702.

 It comes in a 28 pin SOIC package, which is easily solderable, and had the largest program memory of the models we compared.
-Additionally, having two UART and three I2C peripherals ensures we can accomodate all the sensors and debugging interfaces necessary to ensure a smooth design process.
+Additionally, having two UART and three I2C peripherals ensures we can accommodate all the sensors and debugging interfaces necessary to ensure a smooth design process.

 The complete selection table used for selecting the microcontroller is available in [Appendix D](appendix-d-microcontroller-selection).